ebizzity/Internal-Unreal-Pixel-Streaming/README.md

-# Pixel Streaming in Azure
+# Pixel Streaming in Azure - Internal Network

+This project was forked from - https://github.com/Azure/Unreal-Pixel-Streaming

+There are specific changes to terraform and some of the powershell scripts to make this an internal deployment, vs a deployment with public endpoints.

+PowerShell changes are in the following file:  Engine\Source\Programs\PixelStreaming\WebServers\SignallingWebServer\Start_Azure_SignallingServer.ps1

+The other changes are within the terraform templates.

 ### Important